high-u/dev4ipad/README.md

 - Own the domain.
 - Starting a linux server.
-- Node.js is installed.
+- Node.js is installed on the linux server.
-- Docker Compose is installed.
+- Docker Compose is installed on the linux server.

 ### Reverse Proxy